Cloud 9: Djokovic wins 9th Australian Open, 18th Slam title

 Djokovic began the second set with a fault into the net, then shook his left arm and flexed his shoulders.
 That point ended with him missing a backhand into the net, and he glared at his guest box.
 Another netted backhand gifted Medvedev a break.

 But the extreme experience gap showed there.
 Medvedev immediately relinquished his next two service games.
-In all, Djokovic broke seven times, won 73% of points when his first serves went in, and made merely 17 unforced errors to Medvedev's 30.
+In all, Djokovic broke seven times and made merely 17 unforced errors to Medvedev's 30.

+“Masterpiece,” said Goran Ivanisevic, the 2001 Wimbledon champion who is one of Djokovic's coaches.

 Medvedev appeared to have a tiny opening at 4-2 in the third, getting to 15-30 on Djokovic's serve with a forehand winner and waving to the crowd to make noise.
 As if viewing that as a personal affront, Djokovic took the next three points and the game, then pointed his right index finger to his temple and gritted his teeth.